cct663/ctaff_website/_pages/publications.md

 **Taff, C. C.**, Zimmer, C., Uehling, J., Ryan, T. A., Chang van Oordt, D., Houtz, J., Injaian, A., & Vitousek, M. N. Joint effects of social interactions and environmental challenges on physiology, internal microbiome, and reproductive performance in a wild bird.

-**Taff, C. C.** Functions for simulating data and designing studies of physiological flexibility in the acute glucocorticoid response to stressors.